aptos-foundation/AIPs/aips/aip-41.md

     /// Consumes a `Randomness` object so as to securely pick a random element from a vector. public fun pick<T>(r: Randomness, vec: &vector<T>): &T { /* ... */ }

-    /// Consumes a `Randomness` object so as to securely generate random permutation of `[0, 1, ..., n-1]` public fun permutation<T>(r: Randomness, n: u64): vector<u64> { /* ... */ }
+    /// Consumes a `Randomness` object so as to securely generate a random permutation of `[0, 1, ..., n-1]` public fun permutation<T>(r: Randomness, n: u64): vector<u64> { /* ... */ }

     //